Petalo.ai Announces its Launch, Delivers a Revolution in Senior Care

 Aug 14, 2019, 11:30 ET

 ROCKVILLE, Md., Aug.
-14, 2019 /PRNewswire/ -- Petalo.ia, a company focused on passionately unscrambling senior care operations through technology, announces its official launch and market entry.
+14, 2019 /PRNewswire/ -- Petalo.ai, a company focused on passionately unscrambling senior care operations through technology, announces its official launch and market entry.

 Founded by senior care industry veterans Camille Roussel and Jason Gottschalk, Petalo.ai's service is a voice-first customer engagement platform that increases customer satisfaction and dramatically improves staff efficiency.